-Beyonce, Jay Z ‘Living Separate Lives’: Alleged Teen Lover Scandal; Couple Could Face A $1 Billion Divorce
+Beyonce, Jay Z Reportedly ‘Living Separate Lives’: Alleged Teen Lover Scandal, Couple Could Face A $1 Billion Divorce

 “Jay and Bey’s marriage is blowing up.
 They’re living separate lives.
 They haven’t made an official announcement because Bey isn’t ready.”

-Beyonce is reportedly concerned about their split’s effect on their 5-year-old daughter Blue Ivy.
+Beyonce is reportedly concerned about their split’s effect on their 5-year-old daughter, Blue Ivy.

-Beyonce may have had it with Jay Z and a source said that salacious details that have yet to go public related to the paternity accusation really drove the singer to the edge.
+Beyonce may have had it with Jay Z, and a source said that salacious details that have yet to go public related to the paternity accusation really drove the singer to the edge.

 Rymir Satterthwaite’s mother Wanda began her legal battle with Jay Z to prove that he was the father of her son back in 2010.

 Since then, the 47-year-old rapper and his lawyers have used a variety of legal tactics to prevent the DNA test from happening.
 Jay Z is said to be “terrified” that the lawsuit will expose embarrassing details about his past.

 RELATED POSTS BY THE INQUISITR